What Is Shiatsu Massage Therapy?

-Traditionally performed shiatsu begins with a Chinese-style assessment that includes pulse and tongue analysis.
+Traditionally, shiatsu begins with a Chinese-style assessment that includes pulse and tongue analysis.
+Not all modern practitioners include this assessment.

 History of Shiatsu